NATO and Russia to meet, but grievances remain

 Russia is likely to say that NATO's insistence on a "persistent", not permanent, presence is simply twisting words.

 "We don't see any difference between a continuous, persistent rotation and a permanent presence," Grushko said.
-"The military build-up in centre of Europe will not improve European security."
+"The military build-up in center of Europe will not improve European security."

 (Reporting by Robin Emmott)